Do Deer Eat Tobacco Plants? Assessing the Palate of Garden Grazers

 Seasonal variations: Deer feeding behavior can also vary with the changing seasons.
 During the winter months, when food sources are scarce, deer may be more inclined to feed on a wider variety of plants, including tobacco.

-Read More Do Deer Eat Citrus Trees?
+Read More Do Deer Eat Clematis?

 However, during the growing season, when other vegetation is abundant, they may be less likely to focus on tobacco plants.